HL7/PDDI-CDS/pages/_includes/intro.md

 This implementation guide is for PDDI CDS.
 The guide specifies both a knowledge representation format for PDDI logic and CDS services.
 Specifically, the implementation guide includes specifications for:

-* How to represent PDDI logic in CQL and evidence in computational format using the FHIR Clinical Reasoning module.
+* How to represent PDDI logic in Clinical Quality Language **TODO: CITATION** CQL and evidence in computational format using the **TODO: spell out and link** FHIR Clinical Reasoning module.
-* How to use CDS Hooks as a mechanism for EHRs to request PDDI CDS from CDS services.
+* How to use CDS Hooks **TODO: link** as a mechanism for electronic health records (EHRs) to request PDDI CDS from CDS web services.

 ## A Project Rationale

+* Motivate the need for PDDI decision support at the various places in med therapy workflow -- esp at drug selection and signing.

+* Motivate the need for this CDS to be available as a service

+    * maintainance of PDDI CDS is difficult (cite https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5064943/), there is broad disagreement across sources (https://www.ncbi.nlm.nih.gov/pubmed/28339701), more opportunities for innovation, perhaps a better evidence base

+	* Knowledge vendors provide a better service using broadly adopted HIT standards

+* Motivate the need for contextual PDDIs

+    * address the overalerting issue - use EHR data to make alerts more specific w/out losing sensitivity

+	* mention the minimum info model as a vehicle for contextualization and supporting clinical cognition

+* Motivate the need for sharable CDS written in CQL

+    * CQL, in principal, enable domain experts to assist with developing the CDS -- CDS authoring for CQL https://grants.nih.gov/grants/guide/pa-files/PA-18-792.html

-New information regarding potential drug-drug interactions (PDDIs) is published every day in primary sources such as drug product labeling
+New information regarding PDDIs is published every day in primary sources such as drug product labeling
      and the scientific literature.
 A PubMed search for publications indexed with the Medical Subject Headings keyword “Drug interactions” shows an average of 3,970 publications per year from 2000 through 2016.
 This suggests that the body of evidence about PDDIs is overwhelming and dynamic.
-Food and drug regulatory agencies in the United States, European Union, and Japan have issued guidance to industry recommending the use of drug product labeling to communicate potential involvements in drug interactions (Rekić et al. 2017).
+Food and drug regulatory agencies in the United States, European Union, and Japan have issued guidance to industry recommending the use of drug product labeling to communicate potential involvements in drug interactions (Rekić et al. 2017) **TODO: PLACE REFERENCE**.
 As it is impossible for clinicians to keep up with the PDDI evidence base, drug experts generate summaries of PDDI evidence from primary sources.
-These summaries bring PDDI knowledge to clinicians in the form of published drug information compendia, clinical decision support rules, and interaction checking applications. <b> However, there are currently no broadly accepted standards to guide these experts in the knowledge representation and services implementation of PDDI information that would be most effective for clinical decision support.</b> Without international coordination for the extensions and profiles used to express PDDI CDS, needless variation is certain to occur in implementations.
+These summaries bring PDDI knowledge to clinicians in the form of published drug information compendia, clinical decision support rules, and interaction checking applications. **TODO: check that this makes sense relative to the publishing of the W3C note**  <b> However, there are currently no broadly accepted standards to guide these experts in the knowledge representation and services implementation of PDDI information that would be most effective for clinical decision support.</b> Without international coordination for the extensions and profiles used to express PDDI CDS, needless variation is certain to occur in implementations.
 This project will provide the opportunity for the international community to collaborate and come to consensus on patterns used in implementations.

    This need for a standard representation of PDDI information was one of the topics addressed at two multi-stakeholder conference meetings/series
-    (Hines et al. 2011; Scheife et al. 2015; Payne et al. 2015; Tilson et al. 2016).
-Attendees at both conferences included international stakeholders from drug information content providers, regulatory agencies, and academic organizations.
-Among the key recommendations was the following suggested set of core information that should be included for every PDDI mentioned in a clinically-oriented drug information resource (Payne et al. 2015):
+   **TODO: REFERENCE AND ELSEWHERE IN THIS PAGE** (Hines et al. 2011; Scheife et al. 2015; Payne et al. 2015; Tilson et al. 2016).
+Attendees at both conferences included international stakeholders
+    from drug information content providers, regulatory agencies, and academic organizations. **TODO: probably reference the W3C note rather than this citation**  Among the key recommendations was the following suggested set of core information that should be included for every PDDI mentioned in a clinically-oriented drug information resource (Payne et al. 2015):

    * Drugs involved